vEnhance/1802/r10.typ

   You can find them posted on my usual website, filename `lamv.pdf`.
 ]
 #notify(title: [Say hi to Lichen])[
+  At some point (I don't know exactly when)
-  Lichen Zhang will be here as a teaching mentee, meaning he'll observe some number of the recitations and then try to teach one of them (and get feedback from you all).
+  Lichen will be here as a teaching mentee, meaning he'll observe some number of the recitations and then try to teach one (and get feedback from you all).
   Please be nice to Lichen!
 ]